So you know you have a lot of potential.

 Very simple, and very effective.

-All you gotta do is take a handful of people aside, and tell them you're doing a little self-work and would like some feedback.
+All you gotta do is take a handful of people aside (or send them an email) and tell them you're doing a little self-work and would like some feedback.

 Here are some sample questions for the task:

 Assessments have their limitations, but I find the best approach is just to have fun with them, and take from them what you can.

 One awesome assessment for discovering your strengths is Strengthsfinder 2.0.
 You can find all you need for this here: http://strengths.gallup.com.